-Created in 1984 by a group of passionate marathon fans, this event offers the same challenge: run 26.1 miles in the best time possible.
-But for this race, organisers put an emphasis on fun as fancy dress is encouraged and water stations have been replaced with wine-tasting tents.
-In the 30 years of the event, it has gotten bigger and bigger, now attracting an international audience.
+Created in 1984 by a group of passionate marathon fans, this event offers the same challenge: run 26.2 miles in the best time possible.
+But for this race, organisers put an emphasis on fun, as fancy dress is encouraged and water stations have been replaced with wine-tasting tents.
+In the 33 years of the event, its presence has steadily increased, attracting an international audience for every instalment.

-Since things can get a bit tipsy, everyone is given a 6.5 hour time limit to finish the race.
+Since things can get a bit tipsy, everyone is given a 6.5-hour time limit to finish the race.
 Joining the runners are more than 3,000 volunteers and as many as 10,000 spectators.
 The theme of this year’s Marathon du Medoc is Music In 33rpm, so expect to see music legends like The Beatles, The Rolling Stones, Elvis Presley and David Bowie limbering up for a tipple.
 And with as many as 90% of runners dressing up for previous races, we’re sure to see some outrageous costumes.

-Beyond just running, there are a number of social events held in conjunction with the event.
+Beyond just running, there are a number of social events held in conjunction with the race.
 The day before the marathon, celebrate at the famous Centipede evening in a Medoc chateau with as many as 1,450 guests.
 There are more than 50 other events alongside the race, more than 20 refreshment stands, and more than 30 food stands along the way.
-For runners and foodies alike, there is a special gourmet choice including oysters, ham, steak, cheese, and ice cream.
+For runners and foodies alike, there is an amazing gourmet choice including oysters, ham, steak, cheese, and ice cream.